Leo-Simpson/c-lasso/README.md

 problem.solve()
 ```

-After completion, the results of the optimization and model selection
+After completion, the results of the optimization and model selection routines
+can be visualized using

 ```python
 print(problem.solution)
 ```

+The command shows the running time(s) for the c-lasso problem instance

 ```
 SPEEDNESS :